-There are several reasons why these careers are continuing to grow.
+There are several reasons why these careers are increasingly popular.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 What Is an HVAC Technician?